gkappler/CombinedParsers.jl/docs/src/man/pcre-compliance-failed.md

 # Failed PCRE Tests
-18 failed tests on 10 patterns.
+19 failed tests on 11 patterns.

 ## Skipped
-12 patterns were skipped for the following reasons:
+9 patterns were skipped for the following reasons:

----

-(no 69) skipped, because of very long compile time.
-The complex pattern parses email adresses

----

-(no 70) skipped, because of very long compile time.
-The complex pattern parses email adresses

 ---